MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-overview-content.md

 Azure Backup is Azure’s native backup solution:

-- Native SAP HANA backups through the backint connector.
+- Native SAP HANA backups through the Backint connector.
 - Ability to create an application consistent backup using disks snapshots of Azure Premium storage.
 - Backup and restore of Azure VM data through the Azure portal.
-Cross-region restore provides the possibility to restore Azure VM’s to a paired secondary region.
+Cross-region restore provides the possibility to restore Azure VMs to a paired secondary region.
 - Long-term retention, allowing to retain backups years for compliance and audit needs.
-- Backup Management from the Azure Portal.
+- Backup Management from the Azure portal.

 For more information on SAP HANA backup capabilities, see [SAP HANA backup overview](/azure/virtual-machines/workloads/sap/sap-hana-backup-guide).